m4dh0rs3/tsp_hs/README.md

-# Traveling salesman in Haskell
+# Traveling salesperson in Haskell